qnano/drift-estimation/README.md

 python dme_example.py
 ```

-Build from source (tested on ubuntu 20.04)
+Build from source
 -----------------
 - On Windows, make sure to install CUDA 11.2 and build using dme/DriftEstimation.sln.
 Make sure to build in Release mode
-- On Linux (tested on ubuntu):
+- On Linux (tested on Ubuntu 20.04):
   - Install CUDA from the nVidia website.
 Install cmake and use "cmake .", followed by "make" in the repository root.
   - This should build ./dme/bin/libdme.so
   - dme_example.py should now run without errors.